 IN THE BEGINNING

-It all started with diary number one.
-When I was seven years old, my Aunt Mona gave me a pink diary for my birthday.
+It all started back in 1960 when my Aunt Mona, who I barely knew, gave me a pink diary for my seventh birthday.
 I wrote in it every day, and when it filled up, I got another, and another, and another.

 Too young to know better, I believed those chintzy locks and keys kept my diaries safe from the outside world.
 All of my thoughts, fears, dreams, and schemes were packed into those volumes for me and me alone to write, read, and reread.
 And in so doing, to never forget.
 Or so I thought.